unlock-protocol/docs/governance/frequently-asked-questions.md

 Yes!
 The "lock" itself does not include the logic for recurring memberships, but we provide another contract, called the [KeyPurchaser](https://docs.unlock-protocol.com/developers/smart-contracts/key-purchaser), whose logic enables recurring membership.
 At a high level, this only works for ERC20 locks, and leverages the _allowance_ mechanism of the ERC20 specification.
 Instead of purchasing a key themselves, members have approve the `keyPurchaser` contract to spend some of the ERC20 tokens.
 They will approve a multiple of the key price, which will let the creator \(or a third party, like Unlock Inc\) call the `keyPurchaser` contract to purchase keys for them.
 The `keyPurchaser` contract guarantees that not all ERC20 tokens are withdrawn at once, by only performing successful key purchases when a an existing key is soon to be expired.

-## How mucch gas does it cost to purchase a key to a lock?
+## How much gas does it cost to purchase a key to a lock?

 When purchasing a key to a lock, the member has to also pay for gas to the Ethereum network in order to get the transation mined.
 Here are rough indication of the gas amount to be paid to purchase a key a a lock when the purchases did not have a key previously \(this can vary base on some lock specific parameters, such as the lock version\):